Chippewa / Ojibwa History

 * Fred Clay, Croix de Guerre, Saginaw band

 * Pvt.
-Samson Comego, Sniper 1914-15 Star, British War Medal and Victory Medal, Chief of the Alderville First Nation
+Samson Comego, Sniper KIA 1914-15 Star, British War Medal and Victory Medal, Chief of the Alderville First Nation

 * Pvt.
 Peter Comego Sniper , 1914-15 Star, British War Medal and Victory Medal, Alderville First Nation